-This three bean chili recipe is truly a lifesaver, super fast to make and it’s always one of our favorites.
+This three bean chili recipe is truly a lifesaver for busy days, rainy days and the day before you go grocery shopping.
+It is super fast to make and it’s always one of my favorite soups ever.

 - When buying canned beans make sure you buy the ones that have the least ingredients beans, water, and salt and preferably organic.